 - Prune branches to thin out the growth for better air circulation and to keep the shrub’s height in check.

 - Cut the oldest branches to the ground, as they won’t be strong flower producers anymore.

 Lilac flowers in lovely shades of blue, purple, pink, and white make wonderful floral gifts on many occasions.
 Their pleasing scent and elegant look make them extremely popular and desirable.

-Lilac flowers in a single color or a mixed bouquet make perfect anniversary gifts.
-For 8th wedding anniversaries, lilacs are the official flowers to gift.
+This flower in a single color or a mixed bouquet makes perfect anniversary gifts.
+For the 8th wedding anniversaries, lilacs are the official flowers to give.

 Lilacs don’t bloom year-round.
 So, gift them when they are in season.
-In spring and early summer, these flowers make lovely gifts on just about any occasion.
+These flowers make lovely gifts in spring and early summer on just about any occasion.